noura2tarek/Counter_App/README.md

 # Description

 Simple counter app with counter text and two buttons increase & decrease.
-Manages the state using Counter Cubit and bloc consumer in counter view.
+Manages the state using Counter Cubit and and updates the UI using bloc consumer in counter view.

 The state type in int to observe the counter value.
 The counter cubit increases the state by 1 using incrementCounter method.